Flail (tool)

-A flail is an agricultural tool used for threshing, the process of separating grains from their husks.
+A flail is an agricultural hand tool used for threshing, the process of separating grains from their husks.
+It can also be used for military purposes being made in the same way as a threshing-flail but much stronger and furnished with iron spikes.

+Agricultural use

-It is usually made from two or more large sticks attached by a short chain; one stick is held and swung, causing the other (the swipple) to strike a pile of grain, loosening the husks.
+An agricultural flail consists of a short thick club called a "swingle" or "swipple" attached by a rope or leather thong to a wooden handle in such a manner as to enable it to swing freely.
+The handle, is held and swung, causing the swingle to strike a pile of grain loosening the husks.
 The precise dimensions and shape of flails were determined by generations of farmers to suit the particular grain they were harvesting.
 For example, flails used by farmers in Quebec to process wheat were generally made from two pieces of wood, the handle being about 1.5 m long by 3 cm in diameter, and the second stick being about 1 m long by about 3 cm in diameter, with a slight taper towards the end.
 Flails for other grains, such as rice or spelt, would have had different dimensions.